31 Perennial Flowers For Shaded Gardens With Limited Sun

 Ligularia

-The ligularia flower can grow quite tall, and has yellow or orange flowers.
+Ligularia can grow quite tall, and has yellow or orange flowers.

 Lily of the Valley

-The lily of the valley loves the shade and has small white flowers.
+Lily of the valley loves the shade and has small white flowers.

-Grown in zones 3 through 8, this plant can get as tall as six to 12 inches in moist, well-drained soil.
-Known for its delicate, white bell-like flowers and sweet fragrance, Lily of the Valley is a wonderful addition to your shade garden.
+Hardiest in zones 3 through 7, lily of the valley grows as tall as six to 12 inches in moist, well-drained soil.
+Known for its delicate, white bell-like flowers and sweet fragrance, it’s a wonderful addition to your shade garden.
 The white blooms turn into red berries in the fall.
+However, these berries (as well as the rest of the plant) are highly toxic to humans and animals.

-Lily of the valley can spread very quickly when left unchecked, and it can be similar to a groundcover.
-As a result, you may want to try this plant in a container.
-Lily of the Valley may look and smell sweet, but it is toxic to humans and animals.
+Lily of the valley spreads quickly when left unchecked, and it can be invasive in certain conditions.
+As a result, you may want to grow this plant in a container.

 Lilyturf

-The lilyturf flower is a shade loving purple flower that’s easy to care for.
+Lilyturf is a shade loving purple flower that’s easy to care for.

 Lungwort